Intent, Implementation and Impact Statement

 Implementation

-Our whole curriculum is shaped by our school vision which aims to enable all children, regardless of background, ability, additional needs, to flourish to become the very best version of themselves they can possibly be.
+Our whole curriculum is shaped by our school vision—to enable all children, regardless of background, ability, or additional needs, to flourish and become the very best version of themselves.

-The Design and technology National curriculum outlines the three main stages of the design process: design, make and evaluate.
-Each stage of the design process is underpinned by technical knowledge which encompasses the contextual, historical, and technical understanding required for each strand.
-Cooking and nutrition* has a separate section, with a focus on specific principles, skills and techniques in food, including where food comes from, diet and seasonality.
+The Design and Technology National Curriculum sets out the three main stages of the design process: design, make, and evaluate.
+Each of these is underpinned by technical knowledge, including contextual, historical, and practical understanding.
+Cooking and nutrition is a separate but vital strand, focusing on key food skills, nutrition, and seasonality.

 Cooking and nutrition is given a particular focus in the National curriculum and we have made